artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

   <img src="../../Computer_Organization/Lab2/Images/Ex7.png" width=80% height=80%>
 </p>

+* Manually draw the execution diagram of the loop_k iteration (n=0, k=1).
-* Draw the execution diagram manually.
-Explain briefly how data/control/structural hazards are handled by the VeeR EH1 core.
+* Explain briefly how data/control/structural hazards are handled by the VeeR EH1 core.
+You can show screenshots of the RVfpga-Pipeline simulator while executing the program.
 * Calculate the CPI for iteration n=0, k=1, of the loop_k loop.
+Explain how you use the simulator to compute the CPI.

 b.
-Repeat the analysis from *item a* but now enable superscalar execution with respect to the configuration used at *item a*.
+Repeat the analysis from *item a*, but enabling superscalar execution.

 c.
 Repeat the analysis from *item a* but now enable the Gshare branch predictor with respect to the configuration used at *item b*.